open-policy-agent/opa/docs/content/docker-authorization.md

 > Docker does not currently provide a way to authenticate clients.
 But in Docker
 > 1.12, clients can be authenticated using TLS and there are plans to include
 > other means of authentication.
 For the purpose of this tutorial, we assume that
-> an authentication system is place.
+> an authentication system is in place.

 ### 9. Update the policy to include basic user access controls.